danpaul/Leif/README.txt

   was to creat a data store that can be imbedded into projects and applications.
-  I wanted something that would allow for some dynamic content on a site without having to configure and use a database, allowing a site's data to be stored with the site and allowing site owners to simply copy/paste their projects between hosts.
+  I wanted something that would allow for some dynamic content on a site without having to configure and use a database, allowing a site's data to be stored with the site and allowing site owner to simply copy/paste their projects between hosts.

   Objects are serialized using the `serlialize` php function or using